ryanburgess/sassysass/README.md

   * Navigation
   * Content Block

-5. Views
+5. Themes

-  The views directory contains Sass partials that overwrite the styles in layout or modules.
+  The themes directory contains Sass partials that overwrite the styles in layout or modules.

 ## Release History
+* 1.0.1: Update documentation.
 * 1.0.0: Initial release.

 ## Contributing